Skip to main content

 The create the mode with the previously created settings:

-const mode = new BarcodeCheck(settings);
+const mode = new BarcodeAr(settings);

-Setup the BarcodeCheckView
+Setup the BarcodeArView

-The BarcodeCheckView is where you provide the highlightProvider and/or annotationProvider to supply the highlight and annotation information for the barcodes to be checked.
+The BarcodeArView is where you provide the highlightProvider and/or annotationProvider to supply the highlight and annotation information for the barcodes to be checked.
 If null, a default highlight is used and no annotations are provided.

 • Audio and haptic feedback